 The war against inequality and its different battlefronts

-The war against inequality has many different battlefronts, all of them the result of patriarchal societies being unable to adapt to the globalised world of universal human rights.
+The war against inequality has many different battlefronts, all of them the result of patriarchal societies being unable to adapt to the globalized world of universal human rights.

 Ever since the dawn of men there has been inequality of opportunities within all societies since at the moment of birth, societies have imposed gender roles to its inhabitants and generally, women were placed below men in the social ladder.

-As the world became more globalised and societies evolved, the list of inequalities grew bigger and bigger up to a point where people had less opportunities because of things outside of their control such as their skin colour and their sexual preferences.
+As the world became more globalized and societies evolved, the list of inequalities grew bigger and bigger up to a point where people had less opportunities because of things outside of their control such as their skin color and their sexual preferences.